 Produced in mass and beloved by many, few over/under shotguns hold a candle to the Browning Citori and its impact.

-What Sets The Citori Apart From Other Over/Unders:
+What Sets The Browning Citori Apart From Other Over/Unders:

-- Meant as an affordable alturnative to the Browning Superposed.
+- Meant as an affordable alternative to the Browning Superposed.

 - Manufatured for Browning by the Miroku gun factory in Kochi, Japan.

 - Citori included selective automatic ejectors and selective single trigger.